darylshaw/darylshaw.co.uk/playbook.md

 This covers top-level utility/misc apps and preferences.
 Deeper, more specific breakdown of what I use on the way.

 ## About the playbook

 This is a work in progress.
 I have docs spread out over Google Drive, Dropbox Paper, Notion, Basecamp.
 Guides to how I work.
 I'll be migrating them to their new home, here.

-This is a work in progress.
-I have docs spread out over Google Drive, Dropbox Paper, Notion, Basecamp.
-Guides to how I work.
-I'll be migrating them to their new home, here.